 The construction industry is made up of several different sectors, one of these being retail construction.
 The other main sectors are commercial, residential, and industrial construction, but for the purpose of this article, we are discussing retail construction only.
 Each type of construction may implement different strategies to get the job done, and will also have different goals, needs, or objectives.

-Take a look below to learn more about the retail construction sector, as well as some of the biggest trends that have emerged in the past years and that we expect to continue into 2023.
+Take a look below to learn more about the retail sector, as well as some of the biggest new retail construction trends that have emerged in the past years and that we expect to continue into 2024.

 - What Is the Retail Industry?